HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 4. Filled by a third-party integration
 5. Inputted by the user

 Asset properties can have an impact on how the system behaves.
-Some critical properties, especially identifying properties like serial number and GUID, cannot be changed once they have been populated by the auto-discovery process.
+Some critical properties, especially identifying properties like Serial Number and GUID, cannot be changed once they have been populated by the auto-discovery process.

 Asset properties are usually grouped under the following types: